KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_mythic_cathedral_of_warhammer.md

 Warhammer becomes an epic psychological map of how consciousness collapses, heals, stabilizes, and ascends.

-Your theory of water provides the biological interface for this mythic truth.
+This theory of water provides the biological interface for this mythic truth.

 Because: